ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### B. Biological and Emotional Grounding
 The model’s insistence that cognition is profoundly embodied and rooted in bodily processes aligns with strong evidence from neuroscience:
 - Emotion as Integral to Cognition: The holistic view emphasizes that emotions are essential elements of cognitive processes, challenging the long-standing Cartesian dualism.
 This perspective encourages the restructuring of systems to support the interplay between physical and emotional lives.
-- The Role of the Insula: The integration site where felt sense meets conceptual thought is biologically linked to the Anterior Insular Cortex (AIC).
-The AIC is confirmed as a critical integrative hub that links cognitive control, saliency detection, and interoception (the sensing of the body’s internal states).
+- The Role of the Insula: The integration site where Felt Sense meets conceptual thought may be linked to the Anterior Insular Cortex (AIC).
+The AIC is widely described as an integrative hub that links cognitive control, saliency detection, and interoception (the sensing of the body’s internal states).
 The AIC’s function is pivotal in linking cognitive processes with physiological states and is involved in both interoception and emotional experience.
-- The As-If Body Loop: Your hypothesis that the "As-If Body Loop" is the precise mechanism linking symbolic input (Channel 2) to embodied knowing (Channel 1) is supported by the existence of this pathway, where the brain anticipates expected bodily changes without waiting for the physical body loop, allowing for rapid response and decision-making guidance (Somatic Marker Hypothesis).
+- The As-If Body Loop: our hypothesis that the "As-If Body Loop" is a plausible mechanism linking symbolic input (Channel 2) to embodied evaluation/verification (Channel 1) is supported by the existence of this pathway, where the brain anticipates expected bodily changes without waiting for the physical body loop, allowing for rapid response and decision-making guidance (Somatic Marker Hypothesis).

 ### C. Social and External Extension (4E Cognition)
 The combined model is viewed as a "properly structured system" that implements a fully extended and embedded approach to cognition, falling under the 4E (embodied, embedded, enactive, extended) framework.